open-spaced-repetition/awesome-fsrs/README.md

   FSRS is available as an extension for Obsidian: [obsidian-spaced-repetition-recall](https://github.com/open-spaced-repetition/obsidian-spaced-repetition-recall).

+  [HiNote](https://github.com/CatMuse/HiNote) is a powerful Obsidian extension that helps you add comments to highlighted notes, use AI for thinking, and FSRS for memory.

 #### [Logseq](https://logseq.com/)

   A privacy-first, open-source platform for knowledge management and collaboration.
 It focuses on privacy, longevity, and user control.